Petroleum engineers held about 33,500 jobs in 2018. The largest employers of petroleum engineers were as follows:

 Problem-solving skills.
 Identifying problems in drilling plans is critical for petroleum engineers because drilling operations can be costly.
 They must be careful not to overlook any potential issues and quickly address those that do occur.

-The median annual wage for petroleum engineers was $130,280 in May 2012.
+The median annual wage for petroleum engineers was $137,720 in May 2019.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $75,030, and the top 10 percent earned more than $187,200.
+The lowest 10 percent earned less than $79,270, and the highest 10 percent earned more than $208,000.

-In May 2012, the median annual wages for petroleum engineers in the top five industries employing these engineers were as follows:
+In May 2019, the median annual wages for petroleum engineers in the top industries in which they worked were as follows:

 For information about general engineering education and career resources, visit